Computer Science & ICT

-At Key Stage 4 students have the opportunity to study either GCSE Computer Science or an approved ICT course for their year of study.
+At Key Stage 4 students have the opportunity to study either GCSE Computer Science or an approved ICT course for their year of study (currently Creative IMedia).
 Both options are very popular amongst our students.

 At Key Stage 5 we offer GCE A Level Computing and the OCR Cambridge Technicals qualification in ICT.
 Both are popular options, and we have an enviable record of students gaining places at university on ICT or Computing related courses or securing apprenticeships.

 We run a range of extra-curricular activities and have taken students on trips including the National Computer Museum and lectures at Surrey University.